Timothy Peters

 As a donor you have a right to full disclosure regarding Peters' financial obligations: If he is a tithing member of The Family International, anywhere between 10% to 14% of his yearly income will go to The Family International's leadership.
-That money is then used for the promotion of controversial doctrines like mastur**ting to Jesus and anti-semitism.
+That money is then used for the promotion of controversial doctrines like Mastur**ting to Jesus and anti-semitism.
 That money will continue to support leaders who live in hiding to avoid criminal prosecution.
-You decide the following — we urge you to find the answers for yourselves.
+We urge you to find the answers for yourselves.
 If you are new to looking into this topic, we urge you to carefully scrutinize the answers you may get from "Rev." Peters.
-The Family International believes in using deception as a matter of policy, and its members have been found lying in court while under oath.
+The Family International believes in using deception as a matter of policy, and its members have been found guilty of deliberate lying in court while under oath.
+For their own legal protection, the financial paper trail between The Family International and the Family Care Foundation is convoluted and well hidden, but the connection is undeniably there if you look.
+Donating to Tim Peters, Helping Hands Korea or FCF?
+It is worth finding out:

 Tim Peters in the News:

 LATEST: Daughter(?) tries to censor record of Peters' involvement with The Family International.
-More about the controversial group Peters is connected to, known as The Family International:
+Peters still playing the name game: Same old same old denial, nothing new More about the controversial group Peters is connected to, known as The Family International:

 Discussions by people who know Peters personally: